OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/metadata.rst

 Component metadata (arguments to components)
 ********************************************

-Components, whether explicit or implicit, define inputs and outputs and how to map inputs to outputs.
+The primary job of a component, whether explicit or implicit, is to define inputs and outputs, as well as the mapping that computes the outputs given the inputs.
-Often, there are incidental parameters that affect the behavior of the component but are not considered input variables in the sense that their values are computed as an output of another component.
+Often, however, there are incidental parameters that affect the behavior of the component but are not considered input variables in the sense of being computed as an output of another component.

-For convenience, OpenMDAO provides a way of declaring these parameters, which we call *metadata*.
+For convenience, OpenMDAO provides a way of declaring these parameters, which are referred to as *metadata*.
 They are declared in the 'initialize' method of the user's component, and the values are typically passed in upon instantiation of the component.
+Alternatively, the values can be set at any time inside or outside of the component.
 Metadata can be declared along with their default values and various checks for validity, such as a list of acceptable values or types.
 The full list of options can be found in the method signature at the bottom of this page.